 These five Duck River locations correspond to freshwater mussel sampling transects, conducted by the TWRA (TWRA 2010, 2015).
 In 2015, river flow and wetted perimeter data were collected at each location (BDY Environmental 2015), and the relationship between flow and wetted perimeter informed the OASIS modeling for each alternative.
-Results of the wetted perimeter modeling are used in this section to evaluate the extent to which Duck River aquatic habitat may be exposed, resulting in a decrease in available aquatic habitat.
+Results of the wetted perimeter modeling are used in this section to evaluate the extent to which Duck River aquatic habitat may be affected.